-If a green lawn is desired this summer, make sure lawn areas are receiving adequate water (approximately 0.5 to 1.5 inches per week from June through August).
-A ½-inch thick layer of fine compost such as Malibu Compost can help provide a cooler root zone and act as a mulch layer for shallow, sensitive grass roots.
+If a green lawn is desired, supply adequate water (about 0.5 to 1.5 inches per week June–August).
+A ½-inch thick layer of Malibu Compost can help provide a cooler root zone and act as a mulch layer for shallow, sensitive grass roots.

-Summer weather sometimes brings on plant diseases.
-The dusty white stuff on leaves of roses, lilacs, azaleas, etc. is a fungal disease called powdery mildew; it seems to thrive during this time of year.
-Bring a bagged sample into the garden center for confirmation and solution.
+Summer weather can bring on plant diseases like powdery mildew (dusty white fungus on leaves of roses, lilacs, azaleas, etc.).
+Bring a bagged sample into the garden center for assistance.

 For the Edible Garden

 Slugs are still out there munching, so another application of Slug Magic or Sluggo will be helpful, especially around vegetables and new plantings.

 Edibles to plant this month include snap beans, kale, lettuce (starts), radishes; water new seedlings well and shade them from hot afternoon sun until established.

-It’s already time to think about fall/winter crops to replace peas, radishes, and other early spring plantings.
-Sow seeds of broccoli, cabbage, Brussel’s sprouts, beets, carrots, radicchio, overwintering cauliflower and broccoli, and celery (starts) for harvest in September through April, depending on the crop.
+Start thinking about fall and winter crops to replace radishes, peas, and other early spring plantings.
+Sow seeds of beets, broccoli, Brussel’s sprouts, cabbage, carrots, celery (starts), radicchio, and overwintering cauliflower/broccoli for harvest September through April, depending on the crop.

 Later this month, monitor for early blight and late blight on tomatoes, potatoes, eggplants, and peppers.
 If present, prune for air circulation, remove affected leaves, and/or treat with organic fungicide such as Bonide Copper Fungicide.

-Place traps in fruit trees to catch adult apple maggot flies; use pheromone traps to monitor presence of pests.
+Place traps in fruit trees to catch adult apple maggot flies; use pheromone traps to monitor for presence of pests.

 July 17–23: Third spray for codling moth in apple/pear trees, as needed.
 Use Bonide Captain Jacks (hose-end sprayer).

 Cover blueberry bushes with Harvest Guard or netting to keep birds from eating all of the berries.

 In the Garden Shed

 Are you storing partial bags or boxes of unused fertilizer?
 Use now on plants in need of a boost; use as directed and be sure to water well after fertilizing.